P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Related Work and Fundamentals of WSSS

-\paragraph{Attention to Local Details} is paramount to reinforce \textit{prediction completeness}.
-In this vein, Puzzle-CAM~\cite{puzzle9506058} separates the input image $x_i$ in four equal pieces $\hat{x}_i^q, \forall q\in [0, 4)$, forwards them through a model $f$ and reconstructs the output activation signal ${A^\text{re}}^c_i = \text{merge}_q(f^c(\hat{x}_i^q))$, resulting in an information stream highly focused on local details.
-This ``local'' stream is used to regularize the main activation signal $A^c_i = f^c(x_i)$ while the model is trained to predict multi-label class occurrence within samples via both main and local streams, resulting in more complete and homogeneous activation over all parts of the objects of interest.
+\paragraph{Prediction Completeness} \textit{Prediction completeness} refers to the quality of an explanation (such as CAM), and its capacity to completely describe a prediction or concept~\cite{vilone2020explainable}.
+In the context of WSSS, it often describes the level of \textit{object coverage} observed in the pseudo-segmentation masks devised.
+Attention to local features is paramount to reinforce \textit{prediction completeness}, and it is encouraged by Puzzle-CAM~\cite{puzzle9506058} through the separation of the input image in four equal pieces, forwarding them through a model $f$ and reconstructing the output activation signal by merging the pieces of the puzzle together, which results in an information stream highly focused on local details.
+This ``local'' stream is used to regularize the ``main'' Class Activation Maps (CAMs) produced by the model $f$, while it is concomitantly trained to predict multi-label class occurrence from both main and local streams, resulting in more complete and homogeneous activation over all parts of the objects of interest.

-\paragraph{Saliency Information} is also employed by various weakly supervised strategies, notably improving their effectiveness~\cite{chaudhry2017discovering,oh8100018exploitingsal,sun2019saliencyguided,lee2021reducingbottleneck,lee2021railroad,jiang2022l2g}.
-To that end, Xie et al. proposed C²AM~\cite{xie2022c2am}, an unsupervised method that finds a bi-partition of the spatial field that attempts to separate the salient objects from the background.
-It does so by extracting both low and high level features $A^k\in\mathbb{R}^{HW}$ from a pretrained backbone, and feeding them to a \textit{disentangling} branch $d:\mathbb{R}^{K}\to[0,1]$, such that $d(A) A$ would represent the \textit{foreground} (\textit{fg}) features while $(1-d(A))A$ represented the \textit{background} (\textit{bg}) ones.
-Training ensues by optimizing the model to approximate the feature vectors representing the most visually similar patches, while increasing the distance between the \textit{fg} and \textit{bg} vectors.

-\paragraph{Adversarial Erasing (AE)} methods are commonly employed to solve WSSS tasks.
-These aim to devise better CAM generating networks by erasing the most discriminative regions during training, forcing them to account for the remaining (ignored) features~\cite{li2018tell}.
+\paragraph{Sensitivity to Semantic Boundaries} Besides \textit{completeness}, another important trait in semantic segmentation is the capacity to distinguish the semantic frontiers of objects associated to different classes.
+Adversarial Erasing (AE) methods aim to devise better CAM generating networks by erasing the most discriminative regions during training, forcing the training model to account for the remaining (ignored) features~\cite{li2018tell}.
 Class-Specific Erasing (CSE)~\cite{occse9711138}, for instance, performs AE through an assisted training setup between two models ($f$ and $oc$), in which the first must learn maps that erase all features associated with a specific class, hence reducing its detection by the $oc$.
 The CAMs learned in this setup become sufficiently accurate to insulate objects of distinct classes, maintaining coarse fidelity to their semantic boundaries.